from training.npr.org: https://training.npr.org/sources/akhil-reed-amar/

 He is the author of more than a hundred law review articles and several books, most notably The Bill of Rights, America’s Constitution, America’s Unwritten Constitution and The Constitution Today.
-His latest book, The Words That Made Us: America’s Constitutional Conversation, 1760-1840, is due out in May 2021.
+His latest book, The Words That Made Us: America’s Constitutional Conversation, 1760-1840, was published in May 2021.

 Amar has also recently launched a weekly podcast, Amarica’s Constitution, and he’s written for The New York Times, The Washington Post, The Wall Street Journal, Time and The Atlantic and was an informal consultant for The West Wing television series.